atmoos/cv/ReferenceArchitectures.md

   - Temporal decoupling of all sub-domains
 - Reducing the code complexity overall
 - Improving robustness and reliability
-  - This included such simple things as allowing cancellation
+  - This included such simple things as allowing for cancellation
   - Well defined error behaviour
 - Paving the way for a distributed system
+  - possibly using a message broker such as RabbitMQ or Apache Kafka